Bryan Chapman Bio

 Through the years, Bryan has shared his knowledge of the best use of innovative learning technologies through several creative avenues.
 You may have seen him sporting a referee shirt at leading industry conferences, around the world, hosting the popular Shootout series; conducting live, side-by-side comparisons of learning technology that pit teams against each other to solve common learning issues such as rapid authoring, PowerPoint to e-learning, low-cost learning management solutions, performance management, e-assessment, analytics, etc. Bryan also wrote a popular advice column for Training Magazine, appropriately entitled “Ask Bryan,” answering questions about how to best position and leverage innovative learning technologies.

 His views on the status and future of technology-based learning have been shared on CNBC television and in publications such as InfoWorld, Federal Computer Week, Online Learning Magazine, PCWeek, E-Learning Magazine and Information Week.
 Bryan has been invited to evangelize and teach learning best practices, tips and techniques at conferences such as Training, ASTD, TecKnowledge, TechLearn, Macromedia Users Conference, ELearning Guild Annual Gathering, DevLearn, Online Learning Europe, Online Learning Asia, Society for Applied Learning Technology (SALT), ISPI, I/ITSEC, Professional Association of Computer Trainers (PACT), and many others.
 In addition, Bryan has delivered dozens of webinars on topics including: learning governance, blended learning, knowledge management, innovations in soft skills simulations, learning for small-to-medium sized businesses, and how to align learning technologies with business strategies.
-Bryan has delivered dozens of e-learning workshops around the world, in places such as London, Paris, Kuala Lumpur, Singapore, Hong Kong, Auckland, Sydney, Johannesburg, Cape Town, Zurich, London, Paris, Amsterdam, Dubai, Bahrain and many other locations.
+Bryan has delivered dozens of e-learning workshops around the world, in places such as London, Paris, Kuala Lumpur, Singapore, China, Hong Kong, Auckland, Sydney, Johannesburg, Cape Town, Zurich, London, Paris, Amsterdam, Dubai, Bahrain and many other locations.

 Prior to joining Brandon Hall Research, Bryan was responsible for bringing two emerging, enterprise learning technologies to the learning community.
 As Vice President of Product Management at Avaltus, he was a key designer of Jupiter, the industry’s first fully XML-based learning content management system (LCMS).
 At Allen Communication, Bryan was the father and inventor of the first commercial EPSS system for instructional designers, called Designer’s Edge; a tool for guiding novice developers through the instructional design process.
 Designer’s Edge became widely used by military and large corporate entities as a central repository for learning designs and content.